Air Force ROTC

 For course descriptions, course credit and other information see the Arts and Sciences section of this bulletin.
 For complete information, contact the Department of Military Science; Gymnasium, A100; Marquette University; P.O.
 Box 1881; Milwaukee, WI 53201-1881 or call either (414) 288-7195 or (800) 563-7339 or visit the Marquette University AROTC website.

 Students not on scholarship are termed College Program students.
-They receive uniforms, naval science text books, and $350 or $400 per month during their junior and senior years, if the student remains qualified to participate in the program.
+They receive uniforms, naval science text books, and a monthly stipend during their junior and senior years, if the student remains qualified to participate in the program.
 All college program students are eligible to compete for Naval Education and Training Command scholarships.
 Students are selected on a competitive basis after completing a minimum of one term as an NROTC college program student.
-Selection boards meet once or twice a year to consider students based on their most recent term.
-Students may receive scholarship benefits ranging from two to three years.
+Selection boards meet once or twice per year to consider students based on their most recent term.
+Students may receive scholarship benefits ranging from one to three years.
 Once selected, the students receive all the benefits and incur the same active duty requirements as students in the regular scholarship program.

 All scholarships are awarded on the basis of merit and personal qualifications.
 The FAFSA is not required for consideration for naval scholarships.